Istiqlal Mosque, Jakarta: Minaret

 The main structure is directly connected to the arcades that are spread around the large courtyard.
 The arcades connect the main building with a single minaret in the southern corner.
 Unlike many Arabic, Persian, Turkish and Indian mosques with multiple minarets, Istiqlal mosque has a single minaret to symbolize the divine oneness of God.
 It is 66.66 m tall to symbolize (incorrectly) the 6,666 verses in the Quran.
 The 30-metre-high stainless steel pinnacle on top of the minaret symbolizes the 30 juz' of the Quran.
 On the southern side near the minaret there is also a large bedug (large wooden drum made of cow skin).
 In common with the entire Islamic world, traditionally Muslims in Indonesia use the drum with the adhan (call to prayer).
 The mosque offices, function hall, and madrasah are on the ground floor.
 The mosque provides facilities for social and cultural activities.

 Some Muslims in Indonesia said Istiqlal's dome and minaret structure was much too modern and Arabic in style.
 They regarded the architecture as being out of harmony with Islamic culture and architecture in Indonesia.
 In response, former president Suharto began an initiative to construct more mosques of the Javanese triple-roofed design.

+Capacity

+Istiqlal Mosque can hold pilgrims as many as 200,001 people consisting of: